05ANUSHA/Volopay/README.md

 # Volopay
-Please find the above attached files for the resume and two codes for the assignment
+Please find the above attached files for the resume and two coding files (Airplaneseating.rb and sample.json) for the assignment.
+Thank you!